 Jeffrey Briar studied with Dr. Kataria in Switzerland and became a Certified Teacher in May, 2005.

 In 2010 Mr. Briar was certified by Dr. Kataria as a Master Trainer for the Doctor Kataria School of Laughter Yoga.
-He regularly delivers Laughter Yoga International’s 5-day Teachers Certification program (the training of trainers).
+Jeffrey regularly delivers Laughter Yoga International’s Teacher Certification program (the training of trainers).